-- establish an ultimate decision-making body of the consortium (which may be called the general assembly, steering committee, management committee, etc.); - establish a supervisory body for the execution of the project and define its roles and responsibilities;
+• establish an ultimate decision-making body of the consortium (which may be called the general assembly, steering committee, management committee, etc.) and define its roles and responsibilities;

-- you may also establish a separate responsible in charge of IP management in the consortium; - map competences (functions and responsibilities) of the project coordinator; - describe reporting, quality control and deliverables monitoring procedures; - describe the decision making process; - describe the conflict resolution procedure.
+- establish a supervisory body for the execution of the project and define its roles and responsibilities; - you may also establish a separate responsible in charge of IP management in the consortium as well as other specialised management bodies - define their roles and responsibilities; - map competences (functions and responsibilities) of the project coordinator; - describe reporting, quality control and deliverables monitoring procedures; - describe the decision making process; - describe the conflict resolution procedure.

-The governance should give clear responsibilities for different consortium bodies in order to avoid the abuse of power.
+The governance should give clear responsibilities to different consortium bodies in order to avoid any abuse of power.